20LitersAdmin/liters_tracker/README.md

 # More reports:
 * By Geography:
-- cells#show
---> by villages per sector, using Plan
---> by technologies, using Target

 - villages#index is too complex to bother with?
 - villages#show
 --> by facilities per village, using Plan